ernie2k/molecool/README.md

 A Python package for analyzing and visualazing xyz files.
 Here I will change

+This code was developed at the University of Notre Dame du Lac.
 ### Copyright

 Copyright (c) 2020, Ernesto Cortes